How to handle a denied home warranty claim

 How is homeowners insurance different from a home warranty?

-Home warranties cover breakdowns to systems and appliances due to normal wear and tear, while homeowners insurance only covers damage due to disasters or covered perils.
+Home warranties cover breakdowns to systems and appliances due to normal wear and tear, while homeowners insurance only covers damage due to natural disasters or covered perils.

 Bottom line